stnbu/direg/README.rst

 **************

 direg lets you maintain arbitrary registry data (in the form of python dictionaries that can be "merged" in a logical way (think: global config -vs- user config).
-With a small amount of work, it will be possible to replace hardcoded values with easily-maintainable and flexible registry entries.
+With a small amount of work, it is possible to replace hardcoded values with easily-maintainable and flexible registry entries.

-Suppose we have a file at /my/path/registry.py with the following contents.
+Suppose we have a file at ``/my/path/registry.py`` with the following contents.

-``/my/path/registry.py``

 .. code-block:: python